GoldbarGames/GoldbarGames.github.io/detective-butler/butler2.md

   <li>Play each chapter as soon as they are written using a single game client.</li>
 </ul>

+The game will be broken down into many chapters you can read by downloading the Detective Butler Game Client.
+Each chapter contains its own stand-alone mystery, which when solved advances the main storyline.
+We will be releasing the chapters once per week, so you'll have enough time to play each mystery before moving on to the next one.

 ## Credits for Detective Butler: The Serial Murders